 In the 1974 National Basketball Association draft, Mr. McMillen was the first selection by the Buffalo Braves.
 He subsequently played for 11 years in the N.B.A., with the New York Knicks, the Atlanta Hawks, and the Washington Bullets (now Washington Wizards).
 He retired from the N.B.A. in 1986 when he was elected to Congress.
 McMillen is the only professional athlete to announce and campaign for Congress while still on the roster of a professional team.

-Currently, Mr. McMillen serves as Chairman and Chief Executive Officer of Timios National Corporation, a real estate services firm.
-He is a director of RCS Capital, a publicly traded investment bank and broker-dealer.
+Currently, Mr. McMillen serves as Chairman and Chief Executive Officer of Washington Capital Advisors, an investment firm.
+He is a director of RCS Capital, a publicly traded investment bank, asset manager, and broker-dealer, and a director of Nexstar Broadcasting Group, a publicly traded owner of television stations across the US.
 Mr. McMillen also serves on the advisory board of Clean Energy Systems, a clean-coal technology firm; Integrity Global Security, a cyber-security firm; and the Association for Earth.

 During his career, Mr. McMillen has been an active and innovative investor, principal, and board member in companies in the following industries: cellular telephone, paging, health care, environmental technology, real estate, and insurance.

 Public Service and Awards

 - In May 1988, Mr. McMillen was inducted into the first GTE Academic All-American Hall of Fame as a charter member.